What is Trauma Bonding?

 How to Break a Trauma Bond

-Keep in mind that each person’s story is unique and with the support of a professional, a recovery plan based on the strengths, needs, abilities, and preferences of the client will be developed so they can heal and move forward in a positive way.
+Keep in mind that each person’s story is unique and relationships after narcissistic abuse can be devastating, with some clients even reporting trauma bond withdrawal symptoms.
+With the support of a professional, recovering from abuse will follow a plan based on the strengths, needs, abilities, and preferences of the client will be developed so they can heal and move forward positively.

 Knowing When to Seek Help from an Abusive Relationship